Step-by-step Cleaning Your Terminals

 Don't let your corroded terminals go unnoticed!
 Although they may look clean at first glance, corrosion often builds up between posts and cable clamps and can lead to needless car trouble.

-Examine the battery cables and clamps for severe wear and tear or corrosion.
+- Examine the battery cables and clamps for severe wear and tear or corrosion.
 If major damage is found, replace the necessary parts to avoid future problems.
-Also, check your automotive battery case for cracks and the terminals for corrosion and if either is visible, replace your battery.
+Also, check your automotive battery case for cracks and the terminals for corrosion.
+If either is visible, replace your battery.

 - Sprinkle baking soda directly onto the terminal posts.
 Douse a toothbrush in water and scrub the baking soda into the posts and cable clamps, targeting the buildup.
 If the toothbrush doesn't cut it, a battery terminal brush or even coarse sandpaper would do the job.
 Next, dry everything off with a clean rag.

 - Cover all exposed metal surfaces on the battery posts, cables and clamps with petroleum jelly or grease to slow the return of corrosive deposits.

 - Reconnect the positive clamp to your positive DieHard Platinum automotive battery terminal and tighten the nut with the proper-sized wrench.
 Repeat with the negative clamp.

 - Lastly, replace the rubber or plastic shield that protects the positive terminal.
 If you don't have one or it's cracked or damaged, you can pick one up at your local Sears Auto Center.